smartcontractkit/documentation/docs/Using Randomness/v1/vrf-security-considerations.md

 Otherwise, the cryptoeconomic security properties may be violated by an attacker that can rewrite the chain.

-## `fulfillRandomWords` must not revert
+## `fulfillRandomness` must not revert

-If your fulfillRandomWords implementation reverts, the VRF service will not attempt to call it a second time.
+If your fulfillRandomness implementation reverts, the VRF service will not attempt to call it a second time.
 Make sure your contract logic does not revert.
 Consider simply storing the randomness and taking more complex follow-on actions in separate contract calls made by you or your users.

+> ✅ NOTE
+> If your implementation does revert, you can independently re-send the fullfilment transaction to ensure that all requests issued by your contract are fulfilled, but the VRF service won't do so on your behalf.)

-## Use `VRFConsumerBaseV2` in your contract, to interact with the VRF service
+## Use `VRFConsumerBase` in your contract, to interact with the VRF service

-`VRFConsumerBaseV2` includes a check to ensure the randomness is fulfilled by the `VRFCoordinatorV2`, it recommended that you inherit from it for this reason.
+`VRFConsumerBase` tracks important state which needs to be synchronized with the `VRFCoordinator` state.
+Some users fold `VRFConsumerBase` into their own contracts, but this means taking on significant extra complexity, so we advise against doing so.

 Along the same lines, don't override `rawFulfillRandomness`.